russkiy78/hapi-typescript-example/README.md

-# NodeJS-Hapi TypeScript Scaffolding
+# NodeJS-Hapi TypeScript

-A NodeJS + HapiJS(17) with Typescript Starter kit to build standard projects.
+A NodeJS + HapiJS(18) with Typescript Starter kit to build standard projects.

 **Installation**